GoogleCloudPlatform/df-ml-anomaly-detection/README.md

 This solution also uses a built in K-Means Clustering Model created by using <b>BQ-ML</b>.
 In summary, you can use this solution to demo following 3 use cases in <b>Smart Analytics/AI and Security solution pillar:</b>

-1. <b>Streaming Analytics at Scale by using Dataflow/Beam.
-(Feature Extraction & Online Prediction)</b>
+1. Streaming Analytics at Scale by using Dataflow/Beam.
+(Feature Extraction & Online Prediction).
-2. <b>Making Machine Learning easy to do by creating a model by using BQ ML K-Means Clustering</b>
+2. Making Machine Learning easy to do by creating a model by using BQ ML K-Means Clustering.
-3. <b>Protecting sensitive information e.g:"IMSI" by using Cloud DLP crypto based tokenization</b>
+3. Protecting sensitive information e.g:"IMSI (international mobile subscriber identity)" by using Cloud DLP crypto based tokenization.

 ## End to end serverless architecture